 The western and southern cliffs of Cabrillo National Monument are prime whale-watching territory.
-A sheltered viewing station has wayside exhibits describing the great gray whales' yearly migration from Baja California to the Bering and Chukchi seas near Alaska.
+A sheltered viewing station has wayside exhibits describing the great gray whales' yearly migration from Baja California to Alaska.
 High-powered telescopes help you focus on the whales' waterspouts.
 Whales are visible on clear days from late December through early March, with the highest concentration in January and February.
 More-accessible sea creatures (starfish, crabs, anemones) can be seen in the tide pools at the foot of the monument's western cliffs.
+Tide pooling is best when the tide is at its lowest, so call ahead or check tide charts online before your visit.
+Exercise caution on the slippery rocks.
 Drive north from the visitor center to Cabrillo Road, which winds down to the Coast Guard station and the shore.